November 19, 2024

 When to Use Keyword Search

-• Simple product catalogs: For users familiar with specific terms.
+• Simple product catalogs: For users who already know specific names.

 woman searching